← Back to Knowledge Graph

 Where It Comes From

-> "The Apgar test is the model of how simple formulas can outperform experienced practitioners." — Thinking, Fast and Slow, Ch 21
+> "The Apgar test is administered 60 seconds after birth and again 5 minutes later, and it has saved the lives of countless babies." — Thinking, Fast and Slow, Ch 21

 The Implementation Playbook